shell931/charly-portfolio-dev/src/content/blog/post4.md

 This Markdown file creates a page at `your-domain.com/post1/`

-It probably isn't styled much, but Markdown does support:
+It probably isn't styled much, but Markdown does support FSFSFS:

 - **bold** and _italics._
 - lists